-Imagine you’ve been working with clients for weeks and towards the end of your time working together, you realise you’ve been secretly and silently offending them.
+Imagine you’ve been working with clients for weeks and towards the end of your time working together, you realise you’ve been secretly and silently offending and alienating them.

 Certainly not the sort of situation that produces raving testimonials right?

-The thing is, it’s a lot easier to do than you think, if you don’t follow the golden rule of CLIENT PROFILING before you start working with someone.
+The thing is, alienating your clients is a lot easier to do than you think, if you don’t follow the golden rule of CLIENT PROFILING before you start working with someone.
 Down the bottom there’s a full lesson available on how to effectively profile your clients before you work with them, but just in case you’re thinking PFFFT as if I need to do that, I know my clients, I’m all good, let’s see what can happen when you don’t.

 If you don’t know enough about their culture…